 Dry, itchy ears caused by earwax can be a source of ongoing annoyance for many people.
 As we get older, the skin in our ear canals can become dehydrated and flaky which adds to the problem.
 People who work in dusty environments can find that their ears block up more frequently.
 Unblocking Earwax is difficult to do yourself.
 Deep cleaning of your ears is best done by a professional such as an Audiologist trained in ear wax suction.

-Ability Hearing uses the latest technique of earwax removal based on those used in the UK.
+Ability Hearing and Balance uses the latest technique of earwax microsuction based on those used in the UK.
 We provide a complete solution which includes video otoscopy, micro-suction, and curettage.
-We also check your hearing afterwards to ensure that any hearing loss caused by wax has been reversed.
+We also check your hearing afterward to ensure that any hearing loss caused by wax has been reversed.
 We provide earwax removal right across Hobart, and other areas in Tasmania.

 Earwax is also known as cerumen.
 Although it is waxy in texture, earwax is not made up of wax at all!
 It is actually made up of a mixture of sebum, dead skin, dirt, sweat, and whatever tiny debris it catches.
 Its primary function is to catch and track any dust, or foreign particles so it doesn’t damage the more delicate structures in your ears like your eardrum.

 Earwax can come in all types of consistency and texture.
 It can range from being moist and sticky, to being dry and flaky.
 This all depends on your body, genetics, and environmental factors.

 When the process is working properly, the earwax migrates slowly out of your ears sweeping your ears clear.
 Excessive sebum production, small ear canals, ear infections, hearing aids, ear plugs, cotton buds, water from swimming, and dry skin can disrupt this process and cause an earwax blockage.

 If you suffer from chronic earwax blockages, your Audiologist will advise you on ongoing care so they don’t block up as frequently again.